 Step 4: Prepare your sauce.

-Many people enjoy a cool tzatziki sauce, which is essentially just plain yogurt, finely grated cucumber, a little mint, some garlic if you want, and I like to throw in just a little oregano when I make my own at home.
+Many people enjoy a cool tzatziki sauce, essentially just plain yogurt, finely grated cucumber, a little mint, and some garlic if you want, and I like to throw in just a little oregano when I make my own at home.

 Why oregano?
-Because truth be told, ktipiti is better on poutine than tzatziki, so if I’m making the cool sauce instead of the spicy ktipiti, I like to throw in a “tribute” if you will to my preferred topping.
+Truth be told, ktipiti is better on poutine than tzatziki, so if I’m making the cool sauce instead of the spicy ktipiti, I like to throw in a “tribute” if you will to my preferred topping.
 Making ktipiti is easy!
 You’ll need:

 - 1 or 2 giardinera peppers, finely chopped